bellinux/pframework/configuration.md

 ## Enabling Production Mode

-Before defining the connected devices and their debugging configuration, you can enable production mode to ensure that your application has a unique identifier, avoiding potential conflicts between multiple instances of the app.
+You can enable production mode to ensure that your application has a unique identifier when started (using the `?ptjuid={random}` parameter), avoiding potential conflicts between multiple instances of the web app.
 This is particularly important when you're deploying your application publicly.

 To enable production mode, set `Protobject.setProduction(true)` at the beginning of the `config.js` file: